- We strive to provide complete care for our patients. Learn more about all the services we provide.

 After the procedure your pet’s recovery is monitored by the staff.
 Dogs are walked outside in the middle of the day.
 Later in the day, a licensed veterinary technician, or for more complicated cases, a veterinarian, will meet with you in a scheduled discharge appointment to go over any findings from the procedure.
 At this time, recommened follow-up care will also be discussed.

 Technician Eva monitors Zorro's recovery closely until she is sure he is awake from his anesthesia and his vital signs are normal.
 He will continue to be sleepy from the anesthesia and pain medications.

 As you can see, a dental cleaning isn’t just “Brushing your dog’s teeth”.
 From arrival to departure your pet is monitored by a well trained, professional staff and precision instrumentation.
-We want to make your pet’s anesthesia procedure as smooth and stable as possible.
+We want to make your pet’s anesthesia procedure is as smooth and stable as possible.